globusonline/provision/doc/instance_operations.rst

 so it will be an NFS/NIS client in the domain, and ``domain-clusternode-condor``, so it will be a worker node in the domain's Condor pool.

-After running ``gp-add-host``, you should see the following:
+After running ``gp-instance-add-host``, you should see the following:

 ::

 	Adding new host to gpi-02156188...done!
 	Added host in 1 minutes and 17 seconds

-You can use ``gp-describe-instance`` to verify that the new host was added:
+You can use ``gp-instance-describe`` to verify that the new host was added:

 ::